Ecommerce Product Data Enrichment: Tools, Workflow, and Evaluation Criteria

 Pricing lens

 Enrichment tools are hard to compare on list price because several serious commerce vendors are sales-led.
-The better question is: what do we still need to build after paying?
+Ask what still needs to be built after paying.

 | Option | Pricing shape | Ecommerce cost question |